Leecns/outline-bridge-server/README.md

 [Outline Client] <-> [Bridge Server] <-> [Outline Server] <-> (Internet)
 ```

-### Setup V2Ray as Bridge Server
+### Setup Bridge Server using V2Ray

-Follow these steps to set up the Xray and Outline:
+Follow these steps to set up the bridge (relay) server:

-1. Install Docker and Docker-compose on the bridge server.
+1. Install Docker and Docker-compose on the bridge (relay) server.
 1. Clone this repository into the bridge server.
 1. Run `./setup.py`.
 It prompts the following items:
     1. `Number of Outline servers`: Please provide the number of servers, typically just `1`